BestTimesToVisit.com Logo

 safety

-Warsaw is generally very safe, but like any big city, be aware of your surroundings, especially in crowded tourist spots like the Old Town or on public transport during peak hours.
-Keep an eye on your belongings to avoid petty theft, and you'll have no issues.
+Warsaw is generally a very safe city, but like any major capital, be aware of your surroundings, especially in crowded tourist areas or on public transport.
+Keep an eye on your belongings to avoid petty theft, and stick to well-lit areas at night.
+Most locals are friendly and happy to help if you're lost.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.